Aberdeen, South Dakota: Creation of the town

+Five sitting Presidents of the United States have visited Aberdeen: William McKinley in 1899, Theodore Roosevelt in 1903, William Howard Taft in 1911, Franklin D. Roosevelt in 1936, and George W. Bush in 2002.

 Geography

 Aberdeen is located in northeastern South Dakota, in the James River valley, approximately 11 mi west of the river.
 The James River enters northeastern South Dakota in Brown County, where it is dammed to form two reservoirs northeast of Aberdeen.
 The city is bisected by Moccasin Creek, a slow-moving waterway which flows south and then northeast to the James River.